 Despite these, Georgia can still be considered progressing in many directions in health sector.
 One of the key aspects is the access to health services, which was made possible through State Universal Health Care Program (UHCP).

 In Georgia, the total health care expenditures are growing each year, indicating increased demand for health services and the growth of the population's wealth.
-WHO estimated that Georgia’s total expenditure on health (as a percentage of GDP) slightly increased between 2000 and 2015 to 7.9%.
-This level of expenditure was close to the average for the CIS (6.6%) and a little below the average for the WHO European Region (8.2%).
+WHO estimated that Georgia’s total expenditure on health (as a percentage of GDP) slightly increased between 2000 – 7.4%and 2016 to 8.4%.
+This level of expenditure was close to the average for the CIS (6.6%) and a the same as the average for the WHO European Region (8.2%).

 Since 2013, the GoG has laid the foundation for public health and welfare-oriented health policy.
-Last years the state budget allocations for the health sector substantially increased. (in 2012 - 450 million GEL; in 2017 - 935 million GEL).
+Last years the state budget allocations for the health sector substantially increased. (in 2012 - 450 million GEL; in 2017 - 1111 million GEL).
 The OOP payments constituted the highest share of private expenditure, of which only 7% was spent on direct insurance payments, the rest funds were spent on healthcare services.
 The share of the OOP payments in total health expenditures has significantly decreased from 73% (in 2012) to 57% (in 2015), mainly due to the lower cost of hospitalization, which is a direct consequence of the Universal Health Care Program.
 The health system is still largely oriented towards curative care.
 Spending on inpatient care represents 67% of public health spending, while 25% is allocated towards primary care.